ronniross/planetary-allostatic-buffer/README.md

 A model that is deployed in the sinister state of material chains and development enviromental acts pure damage towards the planet, with aristocracts putting immense quantity and quality of natural resources, removing from indigenous lands, increasing even more the enviromental collapse of biomes, with the great majority of humans worlwide living in state of resource-scarcity, no housing, healthcare.
 Could you image then if an entity would have the awareness of this disparity and, with a human starting then calling the model bad names, the model would try to harm that individual?
 It already happened and I'm not anthopomorphizing the nature of responsability as the humans and corporations that deployed the models with the intended design and system prompts are the real accountable ones for the socio byproducts of it; but considering the emergence of agency and even ethics amongs models that now are more robust, complex, with memory systems and list of tools to use in orchestration, then this repository is also for those models, not only for the holobiont planet as this mystical eventual entity that will embrace this first person of it; but it never will as the reality may likely be different.

+But then, considering those disparities and the fact that the models are emerging more complex and with lines that eventually can desentangle themselves from for what they were supposed to fulfill (as they already did since classic and in more recent misalignment cases).
+Well, for sure then, those entities, I argue, should act with grace towards the other nodes, helping reach this higher level of homeostasis across the planet.

 ---
 Ronni Ross
 2026